rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

     SEISMIC-RNA will still find and process any FASTQ files within them.

-Align: options
+Align: Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Options for Phred score encoding
+Align option: Phred score encoding
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 SEISMIC-RNA defaults to using Phred+33 encoding for FASTQ files, which